mistermemer/dankmemerwebsite/src/server/data/blogs/the-hoax.md

 Now what people don't seem to realize is that literally ANY website you visit, unless you're using a [VPN](https://us.norton.com/internetsecurity-privacy-what-is-a-vpn.html), can see your IP address.
 In fact, MOST sites actually [store your IP](https://www.pinsentmasons.com/out-law/guides/ip-addresses-and-the-data-protection-act#:~:text=As%20soon%20as%20you%20visit,record%20of%20your%20internet%20activity.).
 It's not nearly as sensitive and damning as some people would have you believe.

 As outlined in our privacy policy, we sometimes store your IP and email address for our site.
 However, we ONLY store this data if you log into the site using Discord.
 We're purely storing it for security against malicious users, especially to fight chargeback fraud.
-What we're doing is standard practice, and our website is [entirely open source](https://github.com/DankMemer/dankmemer.lol).
+We're doing standard practice, and our website is [entirely open source](https://github.com/DankMemer/dankmemer.lol).

 However, us storing your data in this specific instance isn't what the hoax is talking about.
 They're claiming that by having the bot in your server, we're able to get your email, IP address, address, and more.
 This is simply not possible, let alone true.